felixlopz/hubrise-test-task/content/apps/foodpanda/en/configuration.md

 foodpanda does not share the customer's email address with the connected solutions.
 However, the name and phone number of the client are always present.

-Therefore, in this section you can decide if you want to create a customer on HubRise when you receive an order, or if you prefer to use guest orders in order not to pollute your database with incomplete information.
+Therefore, in this section you can decide if you want to create a customer on HubRise when you receive an order, or if you prefer to use guest orders to avoid polluting your database with incomplete information.

 This section allows also to specify a default email address that will be used for all your foodpanda orders.